-St. Mary's Academy offers the opportunity for students to study the teachings of Jesus as manifested in tradition and the Scriptures.
-Faculty and administrators convey, teach and model all aspects of this unique education.
+St. Mary's Academy offers the opportunity for girls to study the teachings of Jesus as manifested in tradition and the Scriptures.
+Faculty and administrators are expected to convey, teach, and model all aspects of this unique education.

-This school year, St. Mary's Academy celebrates its 162nd year while continuing to empower young women to believe in themselves and the contributions they can make to create a society of justice and peace.
+This school year, St. Mary's Academy celebrates its 163rd year while continuing to empower young women to believe in themselves and the contributions they can make to create a society of justice and peace.